Colleges by Location

 Campus Life

 Not everything at University of California, Santa Cruz is about learning and grades: campus life is an essential part of your educational experience.
-Find out some details about students' life at University of California, Santa Cruz.
+Check out some details about campus life at University of California, Santa Cruz.

 Student Organizations

-For individuals with a passion for acting, there is a drama club available.
+For students with a talent for acting, there is a drama club.
 Interested in media and communication?
 University of California, Santa Cruz publishes its own newspaper and has its own radio station.

 Career Services